mvanveen/lgtm/README.md

-The lgtm repo is a directory of images which can be integrated into a test suite in order to promote good humor, terror, and good testing behavior within an automated testing system by making the results more fun.
+The lgtm repo is a directory of images which can be integrated into a test suite in order to promote good humor, terror, and good testing behavior within an automated testing system by making the results more fun for the developers.

 File structure